The Open Food Facts database is available under the Open Database License.

 The database is also available in the RDF format. announcement in French.

-Live JSON API
+Live JSON and XML API

 A JSON API is also available to read the data for a product.
 This API is in particular used in the Open Food Facts mobile app for iPhone and Android.